tasanyphy01773/tasanyphy01773/README.md

 ## I'm a Physicist and Climate Research(Data) Enthusiastic!!
 - 🔭 Current Project: Tropical Cyclone BoB, ML Downscalling
 - 🔭 I work with Python on ML, DS, Computational Physics and Climate Data
-- 🌱 I’m currently learning everything
-- 👯 I’m looking to collaborate with other researcher on any climate data model
 - 🥅 2022 Goals: To be an expert in Python and ML